COVESA/iot-event-analytics/docs/README.md

 ## Parallel Data Processing

-Via the Map-Reduce programming model the logic is executed on the server where the data, __may already__, resides and where the massiv computation performance exists.
+Via the Map-Reduce programming model the logic is executed on the server where the data, __may already__, resides and where the massive computation performance exists.

 - __Mapping__ is the task of splitting work to __worker__
-- __Worker__ performe the required processings/ calulations
+- __Worker__ performs the required processing/calulations
 - __Reducer__ that the __workers__ result and combines it into a "single" result

 Three respective classes encapsulate the required agent network communication: